ShellCode33/EmbeddedSystemHardening/README.md

 -A INPUT -p tcp -m tcp --dport 22 -m conntrack --ctstate NEW -j ACCEPT -A INPUT -p tcp -m tcp --dport 23 -m conntrack --ctstate NEW -j ACCEPT COMMIT
+EOF

+exit $?
 ```
+And place it in `board/raspberrypi3/overlay/etc/init.d/`.
+Don't forget to `chmod +x` the script.

 ### SSH
 We decided to keep SSH running on our embedded system to still be able to provide updates.
 But in theory, it would be better to completely uninstall SSH and therefore, lock the device.